return to homepage

 Exacum affine is a biennial, although it is usually treated as an annual and tossed out after flowering.
 If you want to overwinter the plant, prune it back harshly and keep it above 60°F/16°C. You can collect its seeds the second year.

 Commercial growers raise this flowering plant from seed and it is usually sold as an indoor plant in spring and summer.
-With good care, you can expect your "bouquet" of violets to last for several weeks.

 Pinch off flowers after they fade to promote more blooms.

-persian violet, exacum affine, persian violets
+persian violet, exacum affine

 Origin: Socotra Island near East Africa